wilkens-teaching/info3350-f23/README.md

 #### Attendance

-This is a class of moderate size that will make frequent use of class time to discuss readings and to debate different approaches to academic inquiry.
-It also has a waitlist a mile long.
-For this reason, **attendance (virtual and physical, as circumstances dictate) is required**.
-When meeting by Zoom, **your camera must be on** or you will be marked absent.
-If you feel your circumstances require an exception to this policy, you should consult with Professor Wilkens directly to explain why.
+This is a class of moderate size that will make frequent use of lecture and section time to discuss readings and to debate different approaches to academic inquiry.
+For this reason, attendance at lecture and section is required.

-Students in mandatory isolation or who are in highly displaced time zones and who have received individual permission are excused from attending Monday and Wednesday lectures.
-These students should watch the recorded lectures as soon as they are available and post any questions to Ed.

-If you need to miss a class meeting, please complete the [absence form](https://forms.gle/ZQqeoqQKsGr9mhkx9) *before the meeting in question* and watch the recorded video of the session you missed once it is available.
-If you miss section on Friday, a recording may not be available.
-Consult with your section leader for appropriate steps.
+If you need to miss a lecture or section meeting, please complete the [absence form](https://forms.gle/dNsFR7ZRXTmPczrLA) *before the meeting in question*.
+When you return, consult with a classmate to review the material you missed.
+Lectures and sections will not be recorded.
+If you miss a section meeting, consult with your section leader for appropriate steps.
 In every case, assigned work remains due at the appointed time.

-**Note:** *Participation* is much more important than *attendance*.
-Your grade will not suffer if you make the wise decision to stay home when you might infect others.

 #### Slip days

-**Late work** is accepted subject to a limit of **ten total slip days** for the semester.
-You may submit any individual assignment up to **four** days (96 hours) late.
+**Late work** is accepted subject to a limit of **five total slip days** for the semester.
+You may submit any individual assignment up to **three** days (72 hours) late.
 The slip day policy *does not* apply to the reading responses, which may not be submitted late, since they are tied to in-class activities.

 If you expect to miss a deadline or to be absent for an extended period due to truly exceptional circumstances, contact Professor Wilkens as far in advance as possible so that we can discuss potential accommodations.

 #### Regrade requests

 If you feel that the graders have made a clear, objective, and significant mistake in assessing your work, you may request a regrade via CMS not later than one week after feedback is released.
+Regrade requests are typically processed within a week or two of submission.
+You will be notified of the outcome as soon as it is ready.

 Remember that this process exists to correct mistakes.
 This process does not exist to lobby for points.

-Regrade requests are typically processed within a week or two of submission.
-You will be notified of the outcome as soon as it is ready.

 We want to give grades that accurately represent our assessment of your understanding of course material.
 Hence, if you are given a lower score than you should have been, due to an obvious grading error, you should absolutely bring it to our attention.
 However, we must explicitly mention an additional consequence of the importance of grade accuracy: if we notice that you have been assigned more points than you should have been, we are duty-bound to correct such scores downward to the correct value.

 #### Academic integrity

 Each student in this course is expected to abide by the Cornell University [Code of Academic Integrity](http://theuniversityfaculty.cornell.edu/academic-integrity/).
 Any work submitted by a student in this course for academic credit will be the student's own work unless specifically and explicitly permitted otherwise.

-Using other people's code is an important part of programming but, for group projects, the code should be substantially the work of the group members (except for standard libraries).
-Any code used in projects that was not written by the group members should be placed in separate files and clearly labeled with their source URLs.
+Using other people's code is an important part of programming, but all code should be the work of each individual student or (for group projects) group members (except for standard libraries).
+Any code submitted as part of an assignment that was not written by the submitting student/group should be placed in separate files and clearly labeled with their source URLs.
 If you have benefitted from online resources such as StackOverflow, list the URLs in comments in your own code, even if you did not directly copy anything.

-Project work that relates to your other classes or research is encouraged, but you may not recycle assignments.
+Work that relates to your other classes or research is encouraged, but you may not recycle assignments.
 There must be no doubt that the work you turn in for this class was done for this class.
 When in doubt, consult with me during office hours.

+#### Generative artificial intelligence

+I study generative AI and, honestly, I don't think general-purpose systems like ChatGPT will get you very far on the assignments for this class.
+But I could be wrong.
+In any case, AI systems aren't banned.
+If you use them for any aspect of your work, you must:

+* Clearly indicate the content of your submission that was produced by an AI system or with the assistance of such a system;
+* Identify the system(s) you used;
+* Include in full (perhaps as an appendix) the prompts you used to produce the identified content, including prompts you explored but did not use;
+* Write a short statement summarizing your assessment of the system's performance on the task.

+Use of generative AI *without* following these steps will constitute an academic integrity violation.

+I reserve the right to ban the use of generative AI systems outright at a later point in the semester if they become a net negative for our learning goals, but I hope and expect that that won't be necessary.

 #### Disabilities